What Is Cervical Spondylosis?

 Acupuncture as a Therapeutic Option

 Acupuncture is recognized as a therapeutic option for chronic neck pain, with moderate to strong quality evidence.
-A Cochrane meta-analysis (2015) concluded that acupuncture offers neck pain relief superior to placebo at short and medium term, with a clinically relevant effect size.
+A Cochrane meta-analysis (2015) concluded that acupuncture offers neck pain relief superior to placebo in the short and medium term, with a clinically relevant effect size.

-Proposed neurobiologic mechanisms include activation of the descending pain inhibitory system from the periaqueductal gray, segmental modulation in the dorsal horn of the spinal cord at levels C3-C7, and relaxation of the cervical musculature through possible reduction of sympathetic activity.
-Experimental studies suggest that low-frequency electroacupuncture (2-4 Hz) may favor the release of beta-endorphin and enkephalin.
+Proposed neurobiologic mechanisms include activation of the descending pain inhibitory system from the periaqueductal gray, segmental modulation in the dorsal horn of the spinal cord at levels C3-C7, and cervical muscle relaxation through possible reduction of sympathetic activity.
+Experimental studies suggest that low-frequency electroacupuncture (2-4 Hz) may promote the release of beta-endorphin and enkephalin.

 Prognosis and Recovery